6-POINT INSPECTION FOR STORING YOUR SNOWPLOW FOR THE SEASON

 4 — Grease Parts

 Greasing any parts that have repetitive motions, is a good idea.
 The angle and lift cylinders where there is exposed chrome is where to apply.
 To expose the lift cylinder, you will need to move the tower until it is compressed, exposing the area that needs to be greased.
 Any zerks on the unit should have some added as well.
 For any electrical components that can be greased, it is good practice to apply it there as well, along with greasing plugs and connections with the dielectric grease.

 5 — Springs

 Before storing it is a good idea to loosen your trip return springs to relieve the tension that was placed on them at the start of the season.
 Reducing the level of tension on these springs will prolong their life.

 6 — Accessories

-Beyond the core components of your plow, other key parts needing a once-over before storing it for the season.
+Beyond the core components of your plow, other key parts need a once-over before storing it for the season.
 Review your plows controller stick for wear or nonworking buttons.
 The ROP Shop is a great place to start with any needed replacement parts and accessories.
 Check your plow shoes for excessive wear.
 Also, check your truck halogen lights for bad bulbs or whole unit replacement.
 You will also need to look at your blade marker guides to see if they need to be replaced.
 Finally, consider adding Pro-Wings to the ends of your blade that will add life to your blade and help give you a little more reach when the white gold falls again.

 #cold #Blizzard #BOSS #Meyer #Fisher #Snowex #SnowDogg #SnoWay #Western #Hiniker #whitegold #SnoPro #Curtis #snowplow #snowplowing #snowplows #snowplowlife #Diamond #Controller #Buyers #SAM #halogen #wiringharness #hydraulicpump #reliefvalue #hose #spreader #cylinderrams #pivotbar #deflector #headlamps #snow #plow #plowing